- Frame and Box Repairs

 This picture shows both cross pieces mounted to the beam.

-This is a top view where the four temporary adjustment screws can be seen.
+Top view where the four temporary adjustment screws can be seen.

 In this picture you can see the adjustment screws impinged on the lift when mounted in the scale.

-These points were machined on the lathe.
+I machined these points on the lathe.

 One point is made for each adjustment screw.
 The lifts impinge on these points centering the balance when lifted.

-This is another view of the balance with the cross pieces and adjustment screws mounted.
+Another view of the balance with the cross pieces and adjustment screws mounted.
 You can also see the threaded rods extending out from the balance for the counter weights.

 This is the whole piece mounted in the scale.

-Here they are attached to the back of the balance.
+Gears attached to the back of the balance.

 Two smaller gears are added to the front of each cross piece for that Steampunk look.

 So this is the whole scale so far.
 It is almost complete.
 A small weight (0.1 grams) still needs to be fabricated.
 This weight will slide back and forth across the beam.
 This adds or subtracts weight to the scale at 0.01 gram increments as it slides from number to number on the scale.
 I still plan on making some decorative pieces for the vertical pointer shaft.
 The last thing will be getting and installing the top glass window.
-This was missing from the scale when I got it.
-I’ve left this until last as the top being open allows for an easier time working with the scale.

 This piece is much too large at this point, but you can see the idea.
 The weight can be slid from number to number by the brass rod assembly from outside the scale when the glass door is closed.
 This prevents air movement in the room from from upsetting the balance.